A dead tooth can happen to the best of us and it can happen in a variety of ways.

 - Difficulty in swallowing/breathing

-If you have a tooth turning black or even only slightly gray teeth, this may indicate dead tooth nerves and hindered blood supply and poses a threat for imminent tooth death.
-The discoloration that you'll find in gray teeth due to nerve death is completely different from the staining of a tooth, so it is almost impossible to mix the two conditions.
+If you have a tooth turning black or even only slightly gray teeth, it may indicate dead tooth nerves and hindered blood supply and poses a threat for imminent tooth death.
+The discoloration that you'll find in gray teeth due to nerve death is completely different from coffee, tea, or tobacco stains, so it is almost impossible to confuse the two conditions.

-A black or gray tooth emerges as a sign of trauma-induced necrosis in the pulpal cavity.
+A black or gray tooth emerges as a sign of trauma-induced death of the tissues in the pulpal cavity.
 It typically takes several weeks to develop and occurs as the pigments formed during the breakdown of pulp tissue are released into the dentin.

 What causes a dead tooth?